-Born in rural Kentucky on September 25, 1952, Gloria Jean Watkins is better known by her revolutionary nom de guerre,“bell hooks,” which, as a form of protest against the grammatical conventions of the Western society that she detests, she chooses not to capitalize.
-A self-proclaimed lesbian, hooks also describes herself as “a Buddhist Christian” and an “insurgent Black intellectual voice” committed to a “renewed liberation struggle.”
-She has been a professor of Women’s and Gender Studies at Berea College since 2004.
+Born in rural Kentucky on September 25, 1952, Gloria Jean Watkins was better known by her revolutionary nom de guerre,“bell hooks,” which, as a form of protest against the grammatical conventions of the Western society that she detested, she chose not to capitalize.
+A self-proclaimed lesbian, hooks also described herself as “a Buddhist Christian” and an “insurgent Black intellectual voice” committed to a “renewed liberation struggle.”

-Over the course of her professional life, hooks has authored more than 35 books and papers, of which a large percentage focus on the race, gender, and class “hierarchies” that, in her view, dominate every aspect of the social order and its culture.
-In her 1991 essay, “Theory as Liberatory Practice,” hooks contends that feminist theory is primarily a political tool that should be used to “challenge the status quo” of America’s “white supremacist capitalist patriarchy.”
+Over the course of her professional life, hooks authored more than 35 books and papers, of which a large percentage focused on the race, gender, and class “hierarchies” that, in her view, dominated every aspect of the social order and its culture.
+In her 1991 essay, “Theory as Liberatory Practice,” hooks contended that feminist theory was primarily a political tool that should be used to “challenge the status quo” of America’s “white supremacist capitalist patriarchy.”

-In her 1994 polemic, Teaching to Transgress, hooks claims that every educator who views himself or herself as “a subject in resistance” against societal oppression, has a “right” to engage in “political activism,” to “define reality” in accordance with his or her worldview, and to “empower” students by converting the classroom into an incubator of “progressive” politics.
-Claiming that the English language projects the tones of brutal colonialism, hooks says: “It is difficult not to hear in standard English always the sound of slaughter and conquest.”
-And she writes, with satisfaction, about the effect that her brand of “engaged pedagogy” has had on her students: “I have not forgotten the day a student came to class and told me: ‘We take your class.
+In her 1994 polemic, Teaching to Transgress, hooks claimed that every educator who viewed himself or herself as “a subject in resistance” against societal oppression, had a “right” to engage in “political activism,” to “define reality” in accordance with his or her worldview, and to “empower” students by converting the classroom into an incubator of “progressive” politics.
+Claiming that the English language projects the tones of brutal colonialism, hooks said: “It is difficult not to hear in standard English always the sound of slaughter and conquest.”
+And she wrote, with satisfaction, about the effect that her brand of “engaged pedagogy” had on her students: “I have not forgotten the day a student came to class and told me: ‘We take your class.
 We learn to look at the world from a critical standpoint, one that considers race, sex, and class.
 And we can’t enjoy life anymore.’”

-Promoting the notion that the problems faced by blacks in contemporary American society are largely due to intractable racism, hooks’s 1995 book Killing Rage: Ending Racism begins with this sentence: “I am writing this essay sitting beside an anonymous white male that I long to murder.”
-Her anger in that particular instance was sparked when a stewardess allowed a white man to take a first-class airplane seat that had originally been occupied by hooks’s female friend whose upgrade (to first class) had not been properly registered with the airline.
+Promoting the notion that the problems faced by blacks in contemporary American society were largely due to intractable racism, hooks’ 1995 book Killing Rage: Ending Racism began with this sentence: “I am writing this essay sitting beside an anonymous white male that I long to murder.”
+Her anger in that particular instance was sparked when a stewardess allowed a white man to take a first-class airplane seat that had originally been occupied by hooks’ female friend whose upgrade (to first class) had not been properly registered with the airline.
 To hooks, this event was emblematic of the “institutional racism” and “sexism” at the heart of American society.
-In the same book, hooks writes that “to perpetuate white supremacy, white folks have colonized black Americans [and taught] us to repress our rage, to never make them the targets of any anger we feel about racism.”
-To combat this pernicious form of brainwashing, hooks emphasizes, blacks should take pains to never “surrender our rage.”
+In the same book, hooks wrote that “to perpetuate white supremacy, white folks have colonized black Americans [and taught] us to repress our rage, to never make them the targets of any anger we feel about racism.”
+To combat this pernicious form of brainwashing, hooks emphasized, blacks should take pains to never “surrender our rage.”

 Also in Killing Rage, hooks claimed that Colin Ferguson, a black gunman who had shot some twenty white and Asian commuters (killing six of them) in a racially motivated incident aboard a New York train in December 1993, was merely trying to avenge what he called “racism by Caucasians and Uncle Toms.”
 Ferguson, hooks added, had a “complex understanding of the nature of neo-colonial racism,” and he “held accountable all the groups who help perpetuate and maintain institutionalized racism, including black folks [i.e., Uncle Toms].”
 But by manipulating these facts, said hooks, white media outlets were able to use the tragedy as “a way to stereotype black males as irrational, angry predators,” rather than use it as an occasion “to highlight white supremacy and its potential ‘maddening impact.’”

-In her 2000 book, Feminism Is for Everyone, hooks writes that “feminism is a movement to end sexism, sexist exploitation, and oppression”; that “males as a group … benefit the most from patriarchy [and] the assumption that they are superior to females and should rule over us”; and that men commonly seek “to dominate women, to exploit and oppress us, using violence if they must to keep the patriarchy intact.”
-Because “our society continues to be primarily a ‘Christian’ culture,” hooks adds, “masses of people continue to believe that god has ordained that women be subordinate to men in the domestic household.”
-Further, hooks tells readers that her book is an exercise in “revolutionary feminist consciousness-raising,” even as she laments that black women are “never going to have equality within the existing white supremacist capitalist patriarchy.”
+In her 2000 book, Feminism Is for Everyone, hooks wrote that “feminism is a movement to end sexism, sexist exploitation, and oppression”; that “males as a group … benefit the most from patriarchy [and] the assumption that they are superior to females and should rule over us”; and that men commonly seek “to dominate women, to exploit and oppress us, using violence if they must to keep the patriarchy intact.”
+Because “our society continues to be primarily a ‘Christian’ culture,” hooks added, “masses of people continue to believe that god has ordained that women be subordinate to men in the domestic household.”
+Further, hooks told readers that her book was an exercise in “revolutionary feminist consciousness-raising,” even as she lamented that black women were “never going to have equality within the existing white supremacist capitalist patriarchy.”